Welcome to supportREALteachers.org

 In 2011, the Storefront Academy in Harlem, N.Y. (previously named The Children's Storefront School) was selected to receive a special makeover to implement quality physical education and a coordinated school wellness program.
 Cathrine Himberg began working with the teachers and administrators at the school to retire the "roll out the ball" "gym class" approach, and develop a quality physical education program that fit the students’ needs.
 After hiring a qualified credentialed physical education teacher, all teachers and most staff participated in SPARK training.
 A coordinated school wellness initiative was in the making, with quality physical education in the center.
 Physical activity was promoted during recess as well as in the classrooms in the form of brain breaks.
 Improvements were made in the cafeteria, and nutrition education encouraged in the classroom, and parents were educated about the project and the important role they could play.

-The “make-over” project at The Storefront Academy was funded by private donations, but it can be replicated with less funds as long as there is a REAL teacher involved, supported by administration.
+The “make-over” project at The Storefront Academy was funded by private donations, but it can be replicated with less funds as long as there is a REAL teacher involved and support from the administration.
 It is crucial that education leaders understand why they should care about quality physical education, and realize the important role they play in ensuring that students receive it, along with opportunities to be physically active throughout the day.

 We hope that “No Excuses!” and/or these clips from the film will serve as useful tools in garnering administrators’ and parents' support for quality physical education and comprehensive school wellness.
 Parents and administrators who understand the science behind these concepts, as The Storefront Academy’s Head of School Wendy Reynoso did, will be likely to support the movement toward more movement in schools.